Databases

 Single academic $2,279

-The Australian NPI database is not a life cycle assessment library but is a great resource for assisting the development of life cycle inventory (LCI).
-The database contains a unit process for each reporting facilicty in the national pollutant inventory.
-Reported annual emissions are included as elementary flows including specifification of the sub compartment, source (point source or fugitive) and the esimation techniques.
+• The Australian NPI database is not a life cycle assessment library but is a great resource for assisting the development of life cycle inventory (LCI).
+The database contains a unit process for each reporting facility in the national pollutant inventory.
+Reported annual emissions are included as elementary flows including specification of the sub compartment, source (point source or fugitive) and the estimation techniques.
 These individual processes are aggregated by sector, and by postcode and then by state.

 The database can be downloaded below in SimaPro 7.3 format as a SimaPro backup file.